(*) partial Medicaid funded program for eligible participants

 |Magic of Music|

-An adaptive sports program to give children with special needs the opportunity to play a variety of sports in an organized, safe environment with a teaching ratio of one staff member for every two participants.
-This program is designed for children ages 5-8.
+This adaptive sports program offers children with special needs an opportunity to play a variety of sports and have fun in an organized, instructive, and safe environment.
+This program is designed for children ages 5-8, and our student/teacher ratio for this program is 1 staff member for every 2 participants.

-Music specialists lead a lively, interactive, goal-oriented program, involving children in singing, movement and musical games.
+Music is a great outlet for expression, and therapy, and the SPARC Magic of Music program hits the right notes.
+SPARC music specialists lead this lively, interactive, goal-oriented program that involves children in singing, movement and musical games.
 Small classes allow children to explore rhythm and rhyme, percussion instruments, and dramatic play.
-Our goals include: receptive and expressive language, social skills, improved attention and self-expression.
-This program can be designed and facilitated for any school age group with special needs, K-12.
+This program aims to develop receptive and expressive language and social skills, improve attention, and develop self-expression.
+The SPARC Magic of Music program can be designed and facilitated for any school age group with special needs, K-12.

-A fun time for middle and high school teens with special needs to socialize, build independence, confidence and self-esteem.
-SPIRIT is a lifeline for teens who have not had an appropriate way to participate in the after-school community.
-Activities may include: games, art, music, movement, discussions and other typical teen interests.
-SPARC helps students deal with social challenges, develop new interests and leisure skills.
+The SPARC SPIRIT Program is designed for middle and high school teens with special needs to have fun as they socialize, build independence, confidence and self-esteem.
+SPIRIT builds and supports a community of teens who benefit from engaging with our staff and each other in activities that may include games, art, music, movement, discussions and other "typical" teen interests.
+SPARC helps students deal with social challenges, develop new interests, and enjoy leisure time.